The Ultimate Guide to Ducted Air Conditioning

 If the estimated running costs are higher than expected, consider a ducted air conditioner that makes use of inverter technology.
 An inverter controls the speed of an air conditioner’s electric motor.
 This way, less energy is consumed in the early stages of use, potentially reducing running costs.

-Air con manufacturer Carrier estimates that inverter systems use anywhere form 30-50 per cent less energy than older fixed speed systems.
+Air con manufacturer Carrier estimates that inverter systems use anywhere form 30-50% less energy than older fixed-speed systems.

 Inverter technology is also continually adjusting performance to retain the desired temperature, instead of stopping and starting repeatedly.

 With great price comes great responsibility to deliver a system that justifies the purchase.
 Thankfully ducted lives up to its reputation with many benefits that can quickly outweigh the initial costs.

 Ducted air conditioning takes the desirable airflow beyond a central living space and expands into bedrooms, dining rooms, home offices and wherever else you desire.
 For example, an LG ducted air conditioner with a 12.5 kW output can provide cooling for up to 8 zones or rooms simultaneously.

 So, instead of installing a split system and discovering it’s not sufficient on the hottest days of the year, you could go with ducted to get it right the first time if you’re looking for year-round comfort.

 Zoning is an optional feature of ducted that enables everyone to enjoy their ideal temperature and airflow.
 Using the thermostat, you can adjust the cooling and heating of each room individually or shut down zones altogether to save on energy.

 Choose to heat just the living room and master bedroom in winter or cool the rooms in direct sunlight during the summer.

 When the extended family comes to visit, add alluring airflow to every room.
 It may help keep squabbles to a minimum.